nvegater/nvegater.me/content/posts/django-auth.md

 > DRY...
 > The goal is to define your data model in one place and automatically derive things from it.

-A tweet model will get translated to a database:
+A (e.g.) Tweet model will get translated to a database:

 ```python
  class Tweet(models.Model):